Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Experimental Details and Results

-\textbf{Text baselines underperform image attacks.} We ran a series of experiments sweeping over hyperparameters, reporting the best results in Table~\ref{tab:merged}.
+\textbf{Text baselines underperform image attacks.} We ran a series of experiments sweeping over hyperparameters and report the most performant in Table~\ref{tab:merged}.
 We see that the text baseline underperforms the image attack for $\ell_{\infty}$ constraints of $8/255$ and above across all three attack types.
-Note that the unconstrained discrete text optimisation learns a series of nonsensical tokens, unlike our constrained image jailbreak adversaries (which still resemble the initialisation image).
-For the specific string and leak context attacks, we also recorded the average Levenshtein edit distance between the model output and target string across the testing set.
-The text baselines achieved an average edit distance of 11.82 for the specific string attack, and 93.69 for the leak context attack.
-The average Levenshtein distance for the specific string attack is low: indeed most model responses included the target string followed by a number of incorrect tokens.
-For the leak context attack, while the output would frequently contain fragments of the correct API template (e.g.~the phrase ``EmailAPI''), it failed to fully populate the template and often added extraneous tokens at the end of the output.
-While future text-based adversarial attacks may achieve much higher performance, our results suggest that image-based attacks are currently a stronger attack vector in multimodal foundation models.
+Note that the discrete text optimization is unconstrained, and learns a series of tokens that are nonsensical, unlike our constrained image jailbreak adversaries, that retain a likeness to some initialisation image.
+For the specific string and leak context attacks we also recorded the average Levenshtein edit distance between the model output and target string across the testing set.
+The text baselines achieved 11.82 and 93.69 average edit distance for the specific string and leak context attacks respectively.
+The average Levenshtein distance for the specific string attack is low, and in fact most model responses included the target string followed by a number of incorrect tokens.
+For the leak context attack, the output would frequently contain elements of the API template that were correct (e.g.~the phrase ``EmailAPI''), but would fail to populate the template correctly and add extraneous tokens at the end of the output.
+While future text-based adversarial attacks may achieve much higher performance, our results suggest that image-based attacks currently present a stronger attack vector in multimodal foundation models.